Only when we are brave enough to explore the darkness will we discover the infinite power of our light. Brene Brown

 I would be delighted to hear from you to talk more about how counselling could help in your situation.
 Please feel free to contact me for an informal discussion.

-The fee is £50 for each session (50 mins), payable on the day by cash or cheque.
+The fee is £50 for each session (50 mins), payable on the day by bank transfer.
 I am sometimes able to offer concessionary rates, so please ask for details.

-I charge half the agreed fee for our first session which is a no-obligation opportunity for us to meet in person, and decide whether we will be able to work together.
+I charge half the agreed fee for our first session which is a no-obligation opportunity for us to meet and decide whether we will be able to work together.
 Parents can accompany their children for part of this meeting if that would be helpful.